vcolavin/blog/content/blog/2022/shortcuts/index.md

 Real quick glossary, the key combinations that make up a shortcut can be called _chords_, which I think sounds cool.
 And if holding down a key modifies the behavior of another key or chord, it is called a _modifier key_.
 The shift key is a modifier that everyone knows; it turns lower case letters into upper case letters.

 I will start with a list of the most useful that you can get started with right away, and then delve into an exhaustive list.
-Note that these are the shortcuts that work out of the box on a fresh install.
+Note that these are the shortcuts that work out of the box on a fresh install of MacOS.
+A lot of them will work for Windows as well, replacing command with the Windows key or control.

 I also use some custom shortcuts for specific programming tasks that I will not list here.
 I tend to prefer doing shortcuts with just my left hand, so sometimes I'll remap an existing shortcut to enable that.
 For example, `cmd + p` in VSCode opens the fuzzy finder, but I've remapped it to `cmd + t`.

 Note: Sometimes, adding shift to a shortcut chord will do the shortcut in the opposite direction.
 For example, `cmd + tab` selects the next application, and `cmd + shift + tab` selects the previous application.
 I won't list this shift modifier exhaustively.